DmitryStarkin/plib/README.md

 it performs all the tasks  sequentially, it is also possible to pass previous
 task results as input  data for the next task

+The library also has extension functions for easy execution of tasks in thread, and execute lambda as processor

 Usage:

 1 in project level build.gradle add: